Electrick Children: Plot

-Finally, Rachel decides to return to her community.
-Mr. Will is bailed out of jail by Tim, who is looking for Rachel.
-Together, he and Mr. Will drive out to the community, and on the way they discover Clyde, whose van has broken down on the highway.
-As Rachel is about to be wed, Tim, Mr. Will, and Clyde pull up in front of the church in the red Mustang and rescue her.
-Mr. Will returns to the community and is accepted back with a confession that Rachel has recorded on the blue cassette, although she still firmly believes that God has fathered her child.
-Some months later, Clyde and a visibly pregnant Rachel are living in a tent by the beach and hold hands as they walk through the waves.
+Disappointed and confused, Rachel decides to return to her community.
+Meanwhile, Mr. Will is bailed out of jail by Tim, who is looking for Rachel.
+Together, Tim and Mr. Will drive out to the community, and on the way they discover Clyde, whose van has broken down on the highway.
+As Rachel is on the alter about to be wed into a forced marriage, Tim, Mr. Will, and Clyde peel up in front of the church in the red Mustang and rescue her.

+Mr. Will later returns to the community and is accepted back by his mother, after sharing a "confession of sorts" that Rachel has recorded on the blue cassette stating she still firmly believes that God fathered her child and guided her, every step of her journey.
+Mr. Will's father is not present at this decision.

+Some months later, Clyde and a visibly pregnant Rachel are living in a tent by the beach, and hold hands as they walk through the waves.

+Back in the community, Mr. Will tentatively sits down at the table covered in Biblical texts used for confessions and interrogations with the tape recorder - the chair previously used only by his father, the leader of the fundamentalist community.
+Light shines through the window onto the texts as Mr. Will sits and appears to slowly take in the magnitude of all before him.
+Slowly, he reaches out to touch the items, seemingly accepting his fate as the next, more compassionate, worldly-experienced leader of their sect.